ZacharyStair/watsonwork-gmail-oauth2/README.md

 If the app then receives another `/messages` request from that user, it will show them snippets of their first 5 gmail threads.

+Tokens will be refreshed automatically 1 minute before they expire, but note that Gmail does not return refresh tokens if the user has already authorized an app.
+This means if you redeploy the app, the pouchDB (in-memory) store will be emptied and users' refresh tokens will be lost.
+For users to have their tokens refreshed after pushing new changes to the app, they will have to go revoke permissions from gmail.

+If you replace the pouchDB database with a separate standalone service, that can mitigate this issue.

 ## Project layout

 The sample project source tree is organized as follows: